 Long term and medium-term planning is based around half termly themes and these are used to inform weekly planning.
 However, planning may be adjusted to take into account the ideas, achievements and interests of the children and to build on these further.
-The Twinkl scheme is used to deliver phonics and White Rose to deliver mathematics, along with The Way, The Truth and The Life RE programme, A Journey in Love PSHE, Pathways to Write, Complete PE, and Developing Experts for Science in line with the rest of the school.
+The Twinkl scheme is used to deliver phonics and White Rose to deliver mathematics, along with The Way, The Truth and The Life RE programme, A Journey in Love PSHE, Pathways to Write and Complete PE, in line with the rest of the school.